45Drives/cockpit-file-sharing/README.md

 ## General

 ### Features
-* Add and edit Samba shares.
+* Add and edit Samba shares
 * Full control of Samba Share parameters
 * Auto populate parameters with commonly used settings
 * Edit global Samba config
 * Manage Samba users and their groups
-* Add and remove groups.
+* Add and remove groups
 * Set SeDiskOperator Privileges
 * Add and remove NFS sharing with full control of permissions and client IPs